EZASP - Facilitating the Usage of ASP: EZASP

 \begin{itemize} \item In a positive atom in the rule's body; \item In a comparison.
 A variable is grounded in this case only if (in accordance with the behavior of clingo): the comparison occurs in the body of the rule and the comparator denotes equality (i.e. '=', '==' or 'not ... !=') or the comparison occurs in the head of the rule and the comparator denotes inequality (i.e. '!=' or 'not ... ==').
 Furthermore, the comparison must include variables on only one side (e.g. 'p(X) == 1' grounds X, whereas 'p(X) == Y' does not ground either variable); \item In the condition of a choice.
 This grounds the variable within the context of the choice itself.
 In addition, this also grounds over occurrences of the same variable in the rule. \end{itemize}

 Note that \textit{linkedVariables}, and its construct-specific counterpart, \textit{contextLinkedVariables}, store pairs of variable sets that are linked, meaning that if all variables in one of the sets are grounded, then all of the variables in the corresponding set must be grounded as well.
 These arrays are populated whenever the rule contains a comparison with variables on both sides, as long as the comparator denotes equality (for comparisons in the body of a rule) or inequality (for comparisons in the head of a rule).
 This mechanism operates in this way because unsafe variables are variables with an infinite set of possible values.
-When comparing two sets of variables with each other, if one of the sets contains only variables with finite domains (i.e. are grounded), then we can infer a finite set of values for the variables on the other side of the comparison, which allows the solver to ground them as well.
+When we have two sets of variables that are linked together through a comparison, if one of the sets contains only variables with finite domains (i.e. are grounded), then we can infer a finite set of values for the variables on the other side of the comparison, which allows the solver to ground them as well.

 After parsing each rule, EZASP verifies unsafe variables by checking if there are any variables in the \textit{totalVariables} set that are not present in the \textit{groundedVariables} set.
 If this is the case, EZASP creates an error instance that lists all the unsafe variables found in each rule and highlights them in the code editor.
 For variables in the \textit{contextVariables} set, a similar process is applied, but EZASP must also check whether the variables are grounded within the context of the construct where they are used.
 As a result, besides checking the \textit{groundedVariables} set, EZASP must also check the corresponding \textit{contextGroundedVariables} set.